DeeHants/blinky.py/Readme.md

 # README #

-This library is a python interface to the RGB LED strips such as [BlinkyTape](http://blinkinlabs.com/blinkytape/).
+This library is a python interface to the RGB LED strips such as [WLED controllers](https://kno.wled.ge/) and [BlinkyTapes](http://blinkinlabs.com/blinkytape/).
 It provides support for rendering full frames on demand to the tape.

 This repository includes: